John Mayer

-By 2005, Mayer had moved away from the acoustic music that characterized his early records, and begun performing the blues and rock music that had originally influenced him as a musician.
-He collaborated with blues artists such as B.B.
-King, Buddy Guy, and Eric Clapton.
-Forming the John Mayer Trio, he released a live album, Try!, in 2005 and his third studio album Continuum in 2006.
-Both albums received positive reviews, and Continuum earned Mayer a 2007 Grammy Award for Best Pop Vocal Album.
-He also won Best Male Pop Vocal Performance for "Waiting on the World to Change".
-That album was followed by Battle Studies in 2009, a return to pop, with a Battle Studies World Tour.
+By 2005, Mayer had moved away from the acoustic music that characterized his early records, and further delved into the blues and rock music that had originally influenced him.
+Forming the John Mayer Trio, he released the live album Try!
+(2005) and his third studio album, Continuum (2006).
+The latter was met with positive critical reception and was nominated for Album of the Year, and won both Best Pop Vocal Album and Best Male Pop Vocal Performance for its single "Waiting on the World to Change" at the 49th Annual Grammy Awards.
+It was followed by Battle Studies (2009), which marked his return to pop.

-After having several controversial incidents with the media, Mayer withdrew from public life in 2010 and began work on his fifth studio album, Born and Raised, which drew inspiration from the 1970s pop music of Laurel Canyon.
-However, the discovery of a granuloma on his vocal cords delayed the release of the album until May 2012, and forced him to cancel the planned tour.
-The album received a generally favorable reception, though was less commercially successful than his previous work.
-Mayer began performing as a singer again in January 2013, and that year released his sixth studio album, Paradise Valley, which incorporates country music influences.
-By 2014, he had sold a total of over 20 million albums worldwide.
-His seventh album, The Search for Everything, a loose concept album based around the theme of a romantic break-up, was released in 2017.
-Mayer released his latest album, Sob Rock, inspired by 1980s soft rock music, in July 2021.
+After having several controversial incidents with the media, Mayer withdrew from public life in 2010 and drew inspiration from the 1970s pop music of Laurel Canyon for the sound of his fifth studio album, Born and Raised (2012).
+Discovery of a granuloma on his vocal cords delayed the release of the album until May 2012, and forced him to cancel its accompanying tour.
+Despite favorable reception and becoming his second release to peak atop the Billboard 200, the album was less commercially successful than his previous work.
+Mayer recovered in January 2013 and released his sixth studio album, Paradise Valley in August of that year, which peaked at number two on the chart and incorporated country, folk, and Americana influences.
+His seventh album, The Search for Everything (2017) was a loose concept album based around themes of a romantic break-up.
+His eighth, Sob Rock (2021), was inspired by 1980s soft rock music.

+Outside of his solo career, Mayer has produced and provided music for various artists spanning multiple genres, such as Frank Ocean, Kanye West, Travis Scott, Alicia Keys, Jack Harlow, Ed Sheeran, Shawn Mendes, Harry Styles, Daniel Caesar, Khalid, Jhené Aiko, and Barbra Streisand, among others.
 In 2015, three former members of the Grateful Dead joined with Mayer and two other musicians to form the band Dead & Company.
-It is the latest of several reunions of the band's surviving members since Jerry Garcia's death in 1995.
-The band remains active and its tours have been well received.
+It was the latest of several reunions of the band's surviving members since Jerry Garcia's death in 1995.
 Mayer's secondary career pursuits extend to television hosting, comedy, and writing; he has authored columns for magazines such as Esquire.
 He supports various causes and has performed at charity benefits.
-He is a watch aficionado (with a collection he values in the "tens of millions" of dollars), contributing to the watch site Hodinkee, and has been on the jury at the Grand Prix d'Horlogerie de Genève.
+He is a watch aficionado (with a collection he values in the "tens of millions" of dollars), contributing to the watch site Hodinkee, has been on the jury at the Grand Prix d'Horlogerie de Genève, and was appointed as the Creative Conduit of Audemars Piguet in 2024.
+By 2014, he had sold a total of over 20 million albums worldwide.